Skip to Main Content

 • Quercus courses are generally limited to a certain number of enrolled students and are linked to the central U of T course database to ensure proper enrollment

 • Please note it may be possible to create a course on Quercus where students and faculty from across U of T can access materials regardless of whether or not they are enrolled in the course.
-However, this is not true OA as only those who have either paid tuition fees or who work at the institution would be able to see the course materials
+However, this is not a true OCW as only those who have either paid tuition fees or who work at the institution would be able to see the course materials

 • Free as in libre (where students can download and modify materials)